danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 | 89  | 205,441.92      | 221,191.92      | 15,750.00      |
 | 90  | 214,002.00      | 232,833.60      | 18,831.60      |

 The amounts represent the *total* OAS accumulated.
 Even though starting at age 70 results in a higher monthly payment compared to starting at age 65, the *total* OAS accumulated is less up until age 84, when it starts to pull ahead.
 In other words, someone would have to live until at least age 84 to have a greater total amount.
 And even then, it's only a few hundred dollars.
-Given that according to Statistics Canada combined life expectancy (for men and women that have reached age 65) for 2024 is ~83, you can start to see that it may not make sense for many people to delay OAS to age 70.
+Given that according to Statistics Canada data [combined life expectancy](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1310011401&pickMembers%5B0%5D=1.1&pickMembers%5B1%5D=3.1&pickMembers%5B2%5D=4.8&cubeTimeFrame.startYear=2020+%2F+2022&cubeTimeFrame.endYear=2020+%2F+2022&referencePeriods=20200101%2C20200101) (for men and women that have reached age 65) for 2022 is ~85, you can start to see that it may not make sense for many people to delay OAS to age 70.

 ## Visualization